Transplant Infectious Diseases Fellowship

 CLINICAL TRAINING

-All fellows will have the opportunity to rotate on our dedicated Transplant Infectious Diseases Service at Memorial Hermann Hospital.
-In addition, rotations will be arranged to rotate at MDACC Infectious Diseases Stem Cell Transplant Service.
+All fellows will have the opportunity to rotate on our two dedicated Transplant Infectious Diseases Services at Memorial Hermann Hospital:

 DIDACTIC TRAINING